-The product: One style that resembles the Florence Knoll sofa in five colors with high or low armrests (from $1,395; burrow.com).
-Reversible seat cushions are tufted and smooth.
+The product: This style, which resembles the Florence Knoll sofa, comes in five colors with multiple leg finishes and options for armrest height.
+The seat cushions are reversible, so use one side if you want a tufted look and the other for smooth.
 Bonus: USB outlets are underneath.

 The assembly: Incredibly easy.
-Free shipping via UPS (a three-seater comes in four 50-pound boxes), and pieces attach with snapping hinges.
+Shipping is free, and the pieces attach with snapping hinges.
 We saw Burrow’s co-founder assemble and disassemble a two-seater in five minutes.

 What happened when we sat on it: Springy, comfortable, and supportive but not deep, it was good for sitting upright but less suited for sprawling out for a Netflix marathon.

-The verdict: Our favorite for smart (if a bit pedestrian) design, incredible ease of assembly, and a nice return policy.
+The verdict: Our favorite for smart (if a bit pedestrian) design and incredible ease of assembly.

 The Easiest to Assemble

-The product: Founded by an ex–Apple engineer, Campaign offers love seats ($895; campaignliving.com, 21 Prince St.) and couches ($1,195) in one Herman Miller–like silhouette and seven different colors, such as “Mojave orange” and “sprouted green.”
+The product: Founded by an ex–Apple engineer, Campaign offers love seats and couches in one Herman Miller–like silhouette and seventeen different colors, such as “Mojave orange” and “sprouted green.”